t0mg/tinytron/README.md

 *Coming soon.*

-## Building and flashing
+## Flashing the firmware

+<iframe style="border:none;width:100%;height:400px;" src="https://t0mg.github.io/esp32-minitv/flash.html"></iframe>

 This project is built with [PlatformIO](https://platformio.org/).
 You can use the PlatformIO extension for VSCode or the command line interface.

-To build the project and flash it to the device, connect the ESP32-S3 board via USB and run:
+To build the project locally and flash it to the device, connect the ESP32-S3 board via USB and run:

 ```bash
 platformio run --target upload